 For instance, in the grocery store, if you buy the same brand of cheese, you are probably going to get a coupon printed on the back of your receipt for that cheese at some point.
 If we went into the grocery store and actually only bought the few things on our lists the stores would probably have to close.

-They count on our spur of the moment weakness to pick up several extra items which is unconscious buying, even if they are items are ones you eventually use.
+They count on our spur of the moment weakness to pick up several extra items which are unconscious buying, even if they are items are ones you eventually use.
 They may have added up enough to put you over your budgeted amount for food that month.
 Of course, never go grocery shopping when you are hungry,

 Great New Shoes

 Another reason people buy things is the fast-moving pace of technology.
 VHS tapes ( I still own several) are now DVD’s, but wait, now they have Blue-ray DVDs.
 A computer that is move than 5 years old is obsolete.

 Another new product is the iPhone where you can download movies, and I am still learning new things about my iPhone phone.
 Also, CD’s are now becoming minidiscs, with music to download minidiscs are going to be obsolete.